AlanBark/projects-showcase/src/routes/projects/work.md

  - PHP Library built on Laravel to assist with the creation of new websites, including features such as content management, handling file uploads, contact forms and general PHP improvements
  - Ticketing system and payment portal for all clients of SDL
  - Internal CRM & ERP system for managing clients, projects and billing

+## Client Communications

+Another aspect of my job was to meet with current and potential clients to assess what needs they had.

+I was responsible for scheduling meetings on site and online meetings, taking points from these meetings and transforming them into actionable, billable tasks.

+## End of employment

+In the second half of 2022, I left SDL Technology to focus on the final stretch of my studies.
+Working there was a great time, and being put into a position to take on so many different roles was a great learning experience.